 If you are planning a short ride, a featherweight shell can be used.
 These are light to carry and can be packed into a tiny package.
-Bike tights are the replacements of your liner shorts for the winter season.
+Bike tights are the replacements for your liner shorts for the winter season.

 Avoid fabrics like cotton while polypropylene, wool, and nylon make for great choices.
 You can choose to get a neck warmer which can be worn as a scarf to keep your neck warm and cozy.

 You can also take a cap along.
-These are easy enough to don or remove as you please during the ride.
+These are easy enough to do or remove as you please during the ride.
 Waterproof socks are a great idea as well.

 There is nothing that makes one cranky as a soggy, damp pair of socks.
 These waterproof socks make use of a liner to prevent the water from seeping in.

 What to wear in the summer

-“X-Project” refers to this dirt shoe which remains inflexible while pedaling but is comfortable while walking.
+“X-Project” refers to this dirt shoe that remains inflexible while pedaling but is comfortable while walking.
 This could be a great addition to your wardrobe if you are planning a ride.

 Usually, such jackets come with closed pockets where you can store important things.
-You will definitely need a pair of mountain bike shorts as well.
+You will need a pair of mountain bike shorts as well.

 More about some of the most well-known brands

-Endura is one of the most popular and the most trusted brands in mountain biking apparel.
+Endura is one of the most popular and trusted brands in mountain biking apparel.
 It was established in 1992 in Scotland by Jim McFarlane, an avid cyclist himself.

 Bontrager is another brand named after Keith Bontrager.
 The company has merged with Trek since its foundation but the quality remains the same.

-Alpinestars is another apparel company which was born in Italy in 1963.
+Alpinestars is another apparel company that was born in Italy in 1963.
 It was established by Sante Mazzarolo.
 The company is now one of the biggest names in the industry.

 They make the best use of their experience with motorsports to create the perfect mountain biking gear of the highest quality.

-It is a Shimano-owned company and manufacturers some of the best looking apparel that you will ever see!
+It is a Shimano-owned company and manufactures some of the best-looking apparel that you will ever see!
 The greatest part is that you do not have to burn your pockets!